 This species lives as a network of cells (mycelium) within living trees as a parasite, and dead stumps as a saprobe, digesting and decomposing the wood.
-When ready to reproduce, the mycelium develops the cluster of "fruiting bodies" (mushrooms) that emerge from near the base of the tree—these are reproductive structures.
+When ready to reproduce, the mycelium develops the cluster of mushrooms that emerge from near the base of the tree, which are reproductive structures.
 Spores are produced in pores on the undersides of the caps and are released to begin new mycelia elsewhere.

 Humans have eaten mushrooms for thousands of years, in many cultures, for various purposes.
 Some are eaten for their nutritional and culinary value; some are considered medicinal.
 Even the ones that can't be eaten can be appreciated for their forms and colors.